moffzilla/ansible-docker/README.md

     Wait for the plays to complete

-    If you want to test containerized run OpenShift origins increase the size of the Logical Volume by login and running
+    If you want to test containerized run OpenShift origins increase the size of the Logical Volume by login (with fedora user) and running

 	'lvextend -l +100%FREE atomicos/docker-root-lv'